-Institutional Liability (Anstaltslast).
-Under the German administrative law principle of Anstaltslast, the Federal Republic has an obligation to safeguard KfW's economic basis.
-Under Anstaltslast, the Federal Republic must keep KfW in a position to pursue its operations and enable it, in the event of financial difficulties, through the allocation of funds or in some other appropriate manner, to perform its obligations when due.
+KfW is a public law institution (Anstalt des öffentlichen Rechts).
+Accordingly, under the German administrative law principle of Anstaltslast, the Federal Republic, as the constituting body of KfW, has an obligation to safeguard KfW's economic basis.
+Under Anstaltslast, the Federal Republic must keep KfW in a position to pursue its operations and enable it, in the event of financial difficulties, through the allocation of funds or in some other appropriate manner, to meet its obligations when due.
 Anstaltslast is not a formal guarantee of KfW's obligations by the Federal Republic, and creditors of KfW do not have a direct claim against the Federal Republic.
 Nevertheless, the effect of this legal principle is that KfW's obligations, including the obligations to the holders of securities issued by it or issued under KfW's guarantee, are fully backed by the credit of the Federal Republic.
 The obligation of the Federal Republic under Anstaltslast would constitute a charge on public funds that, as a legally established obligation, would be payable without the need for any appropriation or any other action by the German Parliament.
-For more information about the institutional liability of the Federal Republic, see "Responsibility of the Federal Republic for KfW-Institutional Liability (Anstaltslast)" below.
+For more information about the institutional liability of the Federal Republic, see "Responsibility of the Federal Republic for KfW - Institutional Liability (Anstaltslast)" below.